gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/core-concepts.rst

 Use simple Series names for cleaner SQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All Series in a Bach DataFrame map directly to database columns with the same name.
-However, some databases limit the characters than can be used in column names.
+However, some databases limit the characters that can be used in column names.
 To accommodate this, Bach will transparently map Series names with 'special' characters to different column names.

 This does mean that the columns names in the generated SQL query can be different from the names in a